Calamari/shunting-yard.js/readme.md

 ### if used with a string

 This implementation of the shunting yard algorithm takes a String in and puts out an array representation in reversed polish notation (RPN).
-The resulting RPN you can easily processed (using the `ShuntingYard.resolveRpn` function) to a resulting number.
+The resulting RPN you can easily processed (using the `ShuntingYard.resolveRPN` function) to a resulting number.

 Note that `ShuntingYard.parse` will ignore every whitespace of the input string.
 Strings formatted like `'1 100 + 5'` will result in the array containing those tokens: `[1100, 5, +]` – which also allows for nice formatting of bigger number, but could lead to problems if there was meant an operator between 1 and 100.